Parallel Computing Course Review Notes

 6.3 CPU Programming

-Find the prime numbers in array a[2,1000000], with the task evenly distributed among 10 threads; Thread pool pseudocode: client side, server side (email function, export function, traffic statistics, and a bunch of other functions);
+Thread pool pseudocode: client, server (email function, export function, traffic statistics, etc. a bunch of functions);

 6.4 GPU Programming